sorrentinomars/Martina-Sorrentino-Master-Thesis/README.md

   - lexicon-based analysis
   - emotion analysis (j-hartmann/emotion-english-distilroberta-base)

 - Generated plots and visualisations from the analysis pipeline.
+Visual outputs are available in the figures folder.

 ## Data and Models